Household food insecurity is a serious public health problem that affects 1 in 8 Canadian households.

 Using the data from the CCHS, we’ve released annual reports which provide a comprehensive look at the state of food insecurity in Canada.
 The most recent national measure, in which all provinces and territories were included, was taken in 2012.
 The 2013 and 2014 reports reflect data from the provinces and territories that opted to measure food insecurity in those years.

-UPDATE MAY 12, 2017: We have recently learned that Ontario, Newfoundland and Labrador, and Yukon opted out of food insecurity measurement in 2015 and 2016.
-PROOF’s 2015 and 2016 annual reports will not contain a national estimate as previously thought.
-The next national estimate will not be available until the 2017-2018 cycle of the CCHS.
+Ontario, Newfoundland and Labrador, and Yukon opted out of food insecurity measurement in 2015 and 2016.
+This makes it impossible to provide a national prevalence estimate for 2015 or 2016.
+Instead, PROOF has created graphic summaries of the key results for the provinces and territories with data on food insecurity for 2015-2016.
+The next national estimate will not be available until we have data from the 2017-2018 cycle of the CCHS.

 PROOF is a CIHR-funded, interdisciplinary research program working to identify effective policy interventions to reduce household food insecurity in Canada.
 Learn more about PROOF